Seidenberg School Organizations

 • Speakers talks: Similar to nano-talk but from someone outside the Pace community.

 • Collaborative Teams: Network, guide or be trained from a team of people with the same region of interest.
 Your team will basically need a goal and a dedication.
 We (as a club) will provide you with the rest.

 Members can gain practical and theoretical experience in their preferred AI sub-field (Machine Learning, Robotics, NLP, Computer Vision, etc).
 We work in teams or on solo projects to explore fundamental areas of AI and broaden our skills and knowledge.
 What's more, the club offers a great opportunity to network with like-minded students, faculty, and professionals across the Pace community.

 The Seidenberg School Cybersecurity Club runs events and workshops throughout the semester that pertain to all things cybersecurity.
 Events include guest speakers and meet-ups, and workshops offer hands-on training that will help any cybersecurity enthusiast hone their skills.

 All Pace students are welcome to the club’s general events.
 Workshops will have limited spots and registration will be required.

-The Cybersecurity Club’s events are available on the Seidenberg calendar, social media, and via its President, Connor Magee.
+The Cybersecurity Club’s events are available on the Seidenberg calendar, social media, and via its President, Brandon de Luca.

 IEEE Student Branch (Westchester)